Efficient Algorithms for Envy-Free Stick Division With Fewest Cuts: Introduction

-This setting shares some features of fair resource allocation problems studied in economics, where a continuously divisible, homogeneous resource is to be allocated ``fairly'' to a number of competing players.
-See \textcite{Brams1996} for a treatise of this field.
-What exactly constitutes a ``fair'' division is subject to debate and several (potentially contradicting) notions of fairness appear in the literature: \begin{itemize} \item \emph{proportional division} (or \emph{simple fair division}) guarantees that each player gets a share that she values at least $1/k$; \item \emph{envy"=freeness} ensures that no player (strictly) prefers another player's share over her own; \item \emph{equitable division} requires that the (relative) value each player assigns to her own share is the same for all players, so that everyone feels the same amount of ``happiness''. \end{itemize} This is just naming the most prominent ones.
-Our problem certainly is a search for an envy"=free allocation of the available rooms/sticks.
+\optproblem was motivated by a recent approach to \textsl{envy-free cake cutting.} We briefly describe the context of the problem and how the stick division problem is used for cake cutting.

-The core assumption for classic fair division problems is the subjective theory of value, implying that each player has her own private (i.\,e., unknown) valuation of the resources at hand, which in general forbids an objectively fair division of the resources.
-Note that we do \emph{not} assume subjective valuations in our problem; all the children value same rooms same: (linearly) by their size.
-This is what makes our problem easier than general fair resource allocation.
+The fair allocation of resources is a well-studied problem in economics.
+See, e.\,g., \textcite{Brams1996} for a general treatise of the field and \textcite{Brandt2016} for recent developments with a focus on computational aspects.
+A vital feature of all fair division problems is that valuations are subjective: different players may assign different values to the same objects, i.\,e., the same piece of cake in the cake-cutting problem.

-On the other hand, while each given room is assumed to be continuously divisible, existing walls (or cuts) constrain the set of possible allocations, and simply assigning everyone a (contiguous) $1/k$ share is not possible.
-In general there may not be an envy-free assignment then, at all, that is unless we allow wasting part of the resource.
-This is what makes our problem hard \dots\,and interesting.
+The cake-cutting problem has become the predominant mathematical metaphor for allocating an infinitely divisible, inhomogeneous resource ``fairly'' to a number of competing players or agents.
+The standard model is to consider the unit interval as the cake (a very thin cake, alas).
+An agent's value for a piece of cake does not only depend on the size of the piece, but also on its position within the cake (say, because the topping of the cake differs).
+In general, assigning \emph{disconnected} pieces, i.\,e., a finite union of intervals, is acceptable, but sometimes \emph{contiguous} pieces are explicitly required.
+Agents are not willing to share pieces, so all assigned pieces must be disjoint.
+To exclude degenerate situations, valuations are assumed to be additive and absolutely continuous w.\,r.\,t.\ length.

-While we do think that \optproblem is worth studying in its own right, it was initially motivated by a recent approach to envy-free cake cutting, i.\,e., the problem of finding an envy-free assignment of a freely divisible, but inhomogeneous resource (which means that valuations do not only depend on the size of the piece, but also on its position). \textcite{mainrefConf} devise a finite protocol to find an envy-free division of a cake to $k$ agents, where parts of the cake may remain unassigned (waste).
+What exactly constitutes a ``fair'' division is subject to debate and several (partly contradicting) notions of fairness appear in the literature: \begin{itemize} \item \emph{proportional division} (or \emph{simple fair division}) guarantees that each player gets a share that she values at least $1/k$; \item \emph{envy"=freeness} ensures that no player (strictly) prefers another player's share over her own; \item \emph{equitable division} requires that the (relative) value each player assigns to her own share is the same for all players, (everyone feels the same amount of ``happiness''). \end{itemize} All three notions of fairness have been studied extensively for cake cutting.